dannevesdantas/WebAPI2Construct/README.md

 ## How to Use
 ### Converting a C# object to Construct2 Dictionary format

+###### First Pass: Visual Studio
-1. In an ASP.NET WEB API project, use the Construct2Convert.ToDictionary() to convert objects or collections to a Construct2 Dictionary data format.
+* In an ASP.NET WEB API project, use the Construct2Convert.ToDictionary() to convert objects or collections to a Construct2 Dictionary data format.

 ```
 PlayerData playerData = new PlayerData(); // An example object with the data to be sent to the game